 For many, “socialism” is a word that evokes a weakened work ethic, stifled innovation and excessive reliance on the government.
 For others, it represents a fairer, more generous society.

 Republicans express intensely negative views of “socialism” and very positive views of “capitalism.”
 Majorities of Democrats view both terms positively.

 The ultimate public verdict on a U.S.-EU trade and investment agreement has yet to be rendered, but on the eve of such negotiations, both Americans and Europeans seem disposed to try.

-The economic euphoria in India over the last few years has suddenly soured.
-Although still relatively upbeat compared with many other countries, the Indian public’s confidence in their country’s direction and future economic growth has declined significantly compared with just a year ago.
+The economic euphoria in India over the last few years, inspired by the country’s seemingly inevitable march toward double-digit growth, has soured.
+Although still relatively upbeat compared with many other countries, the Indian public’s confidence in their country’s direction and future economic growth has declined significantly.

 Overview Two decades after the Soviet Union’s collapse, Russians, Ukrainians, and Lithuanians are unhappy with the direction of their countries and disillusioned with the state of their politics.
-Enthusiasm for democracy and capitalism has waned considerably and most believe the changes that have taken place have had a […]
+Enthusiasm for democracy and capitalism has waned considerably over the past 20 years, and most believe the changes that have taken place since 1991 have had a […]